 Once the rollout of a broad core algorithm is complete, it’s time to identify the content that has been particularly badly affected by it.

-If you us an SEO tool like Ahrefs or Semrush, you may already have position tracking set up that can help you spot rankings that have taken a hit (along with the associated content).
+If you use an SEO tool like Ahrefs or Semrush, you may already have position tracking set up that can help you spot rankings that have taken a particularly bad hit.

-Google’s Search Console and Google Analytics are also invaluable in helping you to identify pages that have suffered significant traffic drops.
+Google’s Search Console and Google Analytics can also be invaluable in helping you to identify pages that have suffered significant traffic drops.

 Using the data from these tools, compile a spreadsheet of ‘problem pages’ that have seen a particularly sharp drop in traffic.

-Remember the statement from Google that I shared earlier which outlined the main purpose of core updates?
+Remember that statement from Google outlining the main purpose of core updates?

 “They’re designed to ensure that overall, we’re delivering on our mission to present relevant and authoritative content to searchers.“

-As discussed, this basically spells out why the content on the list of ‘problem pages’ you’ve just compiled has been bumped down the search rankings: it’s now viewed as being less relevant and authoritative than that of your competitors.
+As discussed, this basically spells out why the content in the list of ‘problem pages’ you’ve just compiled has been pushed down the search rankings: it’s now viewed as being less relevant and authoritative than that of your competitors.

 Let’s tackle the relevance aspect first.
 How can you make your content more relevant than everybody else’s?